nixworks/public/news/2009/04/11/index.md

 ##### France
 ### [ The French Navy rescues four hostages and kills two Somali pirates on the hijacked yacht "Tanit" in the Gulf of Aden. ](/news/2009/04/11/the-french-navy-rescues-four-hostages-and-kills-two-somali-pirates-on-the-hijacked-yacht-tanit-in-the-gulf-of-aden.md)
-_Context: ''Tanit'', France, French naval, Gulf of Aden, Somali pirates, Somalia, hostage, rescues, yacht_
+_Context: ''Tanit'', France, French naval, Gulf of Aden, Somali, Somali pirates, hostage, rescues, yacht_

 ##### Rotterdam
 ### [ A gunman kills one person and injures three others in Rotterdam, Netherlands. ](/news/2009/04/11/a-gunman-kills-one-person-and-injures-three-others-in-rotterdam-netherlands.md)